trustification/trustification/collectorist/README.md

 # What needs to go on?

-Similar codepath should be invoked when an external party (such as CRDA) wants to know, for certain, everything knowablw about a given set of pURLs.
+Similar codepath should be invoked when an external party (such as CRDA) wants to know, for certain, everything know-able about a given set of pURLs.
 CRDA asks Exhort, which asks the Collectorist, which asks each collector, and *only returns and unwinds* when all collectors have completed their ingestioning.
 Then... exhort can ask GUAC everything it should pass back to CRDA.